 Auryn’s initial rock sampling program (2019) at the newly consolidated Curibaya project encountered high-grade silver and gold throughout a 1.5 kilometer by 3 kilometer quartz – sericite – pyrite alteration system.
-More than 20 samples were above 200 g/t silver and multiple results were over 1,500 g/t silver and up to 7.67 g/t gold.
+Additional results then expanded this high-grade zone by 1.5 km to the west.
+Of the samples taken, more than 20 were above 200 g/t silver and multiple results were over 1,500 g/t silver, including one sample of 7,990 g/t silver, and up to 17.65 g/t gold and 6.97% copper were also sampled.
 This program also demonstrated that the mineralization hosted within veins and stock work vein systems was more extensive than historical results suggested, as vein sets were sampled throughout the alteration system thereby confirming the high-grade nature of silver and gold mineralization.

 Table 1: 2019 Rock sampling results

 Significant Rock Sample Highlights 2019

 |Ag g/t||Au g/t||Cu %|

 The mineralization encountered throughout the quartz – sericite – pyrite alteration system has shown strong average grades of silver and gold over 640 rock samples.
 Combining both historical and current sampling, the alteration system is averaging 72.9 g/t silver and 0.19 g/t gold.
 The high average grades, observed in both silver and gold over the 4.5 km² alteration system, demonstrate the strength and potential endowment of the mineralized system.
 At this early stage, Auryn’s technical team believes there are both precious metal intermediate sulphidation epithermal and copper porphyry targets.